StackStorm/st2docs/docs/source/install/rhel7.rst

   sudo systemctl restart nginx
   sudo systemctl enable nginx

-If you modify ports, or url paths in the nginx configuration, make the corresponding changes in st2web configuration at ``/opt/stackstorm/static/webui/config.js``.
+If you modify ports, or url paths in the nginx configuration, make the corresponding changes in the st2web configuration at ``/opt/stackstorm/static/webui/config.js``.

 Use your browser to connect to ``https://${ST2_HOSTNAME}`` and login to the WebUI.

 .. _ref-rhel7-firewall:

 If you are unable to connect to the web browser, you may need to change the default firewall settings.
 You can do this with these commands:

 .. code-block:: bash